goranikin/goranikin/README.md

 You can read my writing at [my blog](https://hyeok12053.dev/).
 I recommend reading [it](https://hyeok12053.dev/writing/personal-essay/itinerary), though I apologize to English readers — it's written in Korean.

-## Beyond Code

-When I'm not coding, I enjoy:
-- Reading and writing
-- Running marathons (completed full course)
-- Indoor climbing (also rock climbing)

-I have many interests in the world Such as specialty coffee, contemporary art, classical music concert, plants and so on.

 ## Get in Touch

 - 📧 Email: goranikin@snu.ac.kr